jmerle/deskdocs/README.md

 ```

 ### Releases
 Running `yarn release` starts an interactive UI to publish a new version.
 After the command finishes and a browser window opens to create a new draft, save it immediately to allow the Travis build to attach assets to it.
-After the Travis build is finished the draft can be released. `snapcraft` is required to be installed and configured so that a new Snap can be pushed to the Snap Store.
+After the Travis build is finished the draft can be released.
+To release to the Snap store, run `yarn publish-snap` on a machine with `snapcraft` installed and configured.